 Hey!
 Welcome to the Clean Water Made Easy podcast Q & A episode 2.

-My name is Gerry Bulfin and I am a WQA-Certified Master Water Specialist and Water Treatment Contractor here in Santa Cruz, California and every week we get lots of questions and trying to pick up the best one and answer one.
+My name is Gerry Bulfin and I am a WQA-Certified Master Water Specialist and Water Treatment Contractor here in Santa Cruz, California and every week we get lots of questions and try to pick up the best one and answer one.

 So here’s one from David and David asks: